 I am passionate about financial professionals engaging in our communities because we are in the best position to improve them.
 Many of our economies - nations, states, cities, companies and households - are facing fiscal crisis (learn more ).
 There is no better trained group of professionals to add logic, facts and tools to help our economies face these predicaments.
 In addition to improving yourself through some resource like CFO.University, I am asking you, as a professional in our financial community, to accept the responsibility of teaching the citizens of our economies the sound financial principles you have learned over the years.

-That is Why I built CFO.University.
+That is Why we built CFO.University.

 If you have an opinion on the model or our place in the economies of the world, please share it.